csetanmaydeshmukh/JOBLOOM/README.md

 Before making significant changes, please discuss them by opening an issue to ensure they align with the project's goals.
 # Contact
-If you have any questions or suggestions, feel free to contact the project maintainers:
+If you have any questions or suggestions, feel free to contact the project maintainers:<br>
-Tanmay Deshmukh
+Tanmay Deshmukh<br>
-9284642663
+9284642663<br>
 We appreciate your interest in our project!